Braden Shipley: Kansas City Royals

 On December 17, 2019, Shipley signed a minor league contract with the Kansas City Royals.
 Shipley did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He was released by the Royals organization on August 31, 2020.

 Cincinnati Reds

 On February 10, 2021, Shipley signed a minor league contract with the Cincinnati Reds organization that included an invitation to Spring Training.
-In 18 appearances with the Triple-A Louisville Bats, he recorded a 1-5 record and 7.07 ERA.
+In 18 appearances with the Triple-A Louisville Bats, he recorded a 1–5 record and 7.07 ERA.
 Shipley was released by the Reds organization on July 7.

 Acereros de Monclova

 On July 19, 2021, Shipley signed with the Acereros de Monclova of the Mexican League.
-In 3 appearances, Shipley posted a 0-2 record and 8.38 ERA.
-He was released on August 7, 2021.
+In 3 appearances, Shipley posted a 0–2 record and 8.38 ERA.
+He was released on August 7.

 Seattle Mariners

-On March 10, 2022, Shipley signed a minor league contract with the Seattle Mariners.
-He elected free agency on November 10, 2022.
+On March 10, 2022, Shipley signed a minor league contract with the Seattle Mariners organization.
+Shipley appeared in 47 games for the Double-A Arkansas Travelers, posting a 3–1 record and 3.79 ERA with 58 strikeouts in 54.2 innings pitched.
+He elected free agency following the season on November 10.

+On April 18, 2023, Shipley re-signed with the Mariners on a new minor league deal.
+However, he did not appear in a game for the organization and elected free agency following the season on November 6.

+On February 10, 2024, Shipley once more re–signed with the Mariners on a minor league contract.
+He was released by Seattle on March 14.